ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 };

 ```
-This new callback method is invoked when user clicks the action button.
+This callback method is invoked when user clicks the action button.

-#### Adding custom DeviceId for registration
+### Adding custom DeviceId for registration

 To send `DeviceId` use the `setDeviceId` method of `MFPPushNotificationOptions` class.